napbla/dockerfile-notepadplus/README.md

-with 60 most used Linux commands
+User-defined xml for dockerfile in Notepad++ with 60 most used Linux commands

 Color scheme: